Khalylexe/Idksomething/README.md

 Dive into ####, where a vast selection of games meets community-driven enhancements.
 Experience seamless, secure gaming, tailored for every platform, in one universal hub.
-Built with the cutting-edge technology of Tauri and SvelteKit, SevenSeas offers an unparalleled gaming experience that's fast, secure, and cross-platform.
+Built with the cutting-edge technology of Tauri and SvelteKit, We offer an unparalleled gaming experience that's fast, secure, and cross-platform.

 ## Features